-What Is Skeeter Syndrome?
-This Allergic Reaction to Mosquitoes Is Actually a Real Thing
+Skeeter Syndrome: This Allergic Reaction to Mosquitos Is a Real Thing

-This condition can cause blisters and bruising–and can increase the risk of infection.
+This condition can cause blisters and swelling–and can increase the risk of infection.

 What is skeeter syndrome?

-Purvi Parikh, MD, an allergist and immunologist with the non-profit Allergy & Asthma Network, explains that skeeter syndrome is an allergic reaction to the proteins in mosquito saliva.
-“Most people get some type of reaction—a small bump and a little redness–but for some people it’s really extreme,” says Dr. Parikh.
+Purvi Parikh, MD, a New York City allergist and immunologist with the non-profit Allergy & Asthma Network, explains that skeeter syndrome is an allergic reaction to the proteins in mosquito saliva.
+“Most people get some type of reaction—a small bump and a little redness–but for some people, it’s really extreme,” Dr. Parikh tells Health.

-People who experience these reactions tend to develop them within hours—or even minutes—of bites.
-Because people rarely seek treatment for this condition, it’s unknown how many people suffer from it or why it affects some people more than others.
-Dr. Parikh also points out that this is different from people who, for various reasons, tend to attract mosquitoes more than others; rather, they simply react more seriously when they do get bitten.
+People who experience these intense reactions tend to develop them within hours—or even minutes—of bites.
+Because people rarely seek treatment for this condition, it’s unknown how many suffer from it or why it affects some more than others.
+Dr. Parikh also points out that people with skeeter syndrome don't necessarily attract mosquitoes more than others.
+They simply react more seriously when they do get bitten.

 Skeeter syndrome symptoms

-Some of the cases described in medical literature showcase just how severe these reactions can be—faces can puff up, eyes can swell shut, and entire limbs can become red and swollen.
+Some of the cases described in medical literature show just how severe these reactions can be—faces can puff up, eyes can swell shut, and entire limbs can become red and swollen.
 In the most severe cases, mosquito bites can cause bruising and blistering.
-Some people can also experience a fever or vomiting or difficulty breathing.
+Some people can also experience a fever, vomiting, or difficulty breathing.

 “The good news is it’s not as dangerous as allergies to bees and wasps,” says Dr. Parikh.
 “Those insect allergies can be deadly, and people need to carry EpiPens with them in case they go into anaphylaxis.
 Fortunately, we haven’t seen any cases of skeeter syndrome that are that severe.”